 In Table 2 are quantitative results from different local chemical analysis listed.
-Please calculate the average chemical composition in accordance to the location.
+Please calculate the average chemical composition according to the indicated location.
 Furthermore, please calculate the element-specific coefficient k and classify / sort the value of k in a meaningful manner.
-The dataset "linescan" contains raw data from a so-called quantitative line-scan or concentration profile along a certain distance obtained at the SEM.
+The dataset "line scan" contains raw data from a so-called quantitative line-scan or concentration profile along a certain distance obtained at the SEM.
 Please use the data to visualize the results.
 Taking everything so far into account, what conclusion can be drawn with respect to a possible heat-treatment?